This post may include affiliate links; see our disclosure policy.

 Cognac is a type of French brandy, a liquor made from distilling wine.
 Popular brands of Cognac include Hennessy, Martell, Rémy Martin, and Courvoisier.
 There are several grades of Cognac that designate how long it’s been aged: VS or 3 stars (2 years), VSOP (4 years), Napoléon (6 years), and XO (10 years).

-Bottles of XO can be upwards of $200, but there’s no need to go that high-end.
+Bottles of XO can be upwards of $200, but there’s no need to go that high-end in a cocktail!
 You can use a mid-priced VS or VSOP Cognac for this Sidecar cocktail.
-You can use up a bottle with more Cognac cocktails or brandy drinks, like the classics Between the Sheets, Stinger, French Connection, or Sazerac.
+You can use up a bottle with Cognac cocktails like Between the Sheets, Stinger, French Connection, or a Sazerac.

 • Superfine sugar makes the best sugar rim.
 It’s so finely ground that it sticks to the glass perfectly.
-While you can use granulated sugar, it falls off more easily and can result in a sweeter drink.
+You can use granulated sugar, but it falls off more easily.

-• Use a lemon wedge to run around the outside of the rim.
-This wets the glass quickly and easily without having to wet your finger.
+• Run a lemon wedge around the outside of the rim.
+This wets the glass quickly without having to wet your finger.

 • Dip the outside edge of the glass in a plate of sugar.
 The goal is to keep the sugar on the outside rim on the glass so it doesn’t fall into the drink.